TaskCoach.AI Blog

 The ADHD Supplement Stack: Omega-3, Magnesium, Tyrosine, Zinc

-Omega-3, magnesium, L-tyrosine, and zinc for ADHD: the actual evidence, plus a structured n-of-1 protocol to test whether they work for you.
+Omega-3, magnesium, L-tyrosine, and zinc for ADHD: what the evidence actually shows, and a simple way to test whether any of them do anything for you.

 The Stoic Reframe: How Marcus Aurelius Beat Hedonic Adaptation